 - 1. Authority.
 The commission, either on its own initiative or by the petition of others, may amend these regulations or the zoning map, in accordance with the provisions of the Connecticut General Statutes. - 2.
 Application.
 All petitions requesting an amendment to the zoning regulations and/or zoning map shall be submitted in writing to, and in a form prescribed by, the Commission.
 The Commission may deny a zoning petition for incomplete information having been submitted. - 3.
 Referrals. - a.
 Any proposed amendment to the zoning map or zoning regulations affecting the use of a zoning district any portion of which is within 500 feet of the town line shall be referred by the Commission to the appropriate regional planning agency, as required by the Connecticut General Statutes. - b.
 To assist with its consideration of any petition to amend these regulations or the zoning map, the Commission may refer such petition to any department, agency or official it deems appropriate, to review and comment upon those technical matters which are the concern or responsibility of such department, agency or official. - 4.
 Notification to property owners.
-On proposals for amending the zoning map, the applicant shall submit to the Commission the names and addresses of the current property owners (as shown on the tax assessorøs records) within a 500 feet radius of the boundaries of the subject property and said property owners shall be notified of the scheduled public hearing by certified mail by the applicant.
-Evidence of such mailings shall be provided by the applicant to the Commission at least five days prior to the public hearing on the subject property.
-Notification to the property owners shall not be required for amendments to the zoning map which would affect large areas of the town encompassing multiple properties when initiated by the Commission. - 5.
+Notification shall be sent to property owners in accordance with Section XIV.G.
+Notification to property owners.
+(7/15/2018) - 5.
 Public hearing.
 The Commission shall hold a public hearing on all proposed amendments to these regulations or to the zoning map, shall decide thereon, and shall give notice of its decisions as required by the provisions of the Connecticut General Statutes.

 F. Posting of property.
+(7/15/2018)

-- 1. Except as otherwise specified in Sections XIV.F.4. and XIV.F.5. below, a notice of hearing sign or signs shall be posted on any property which is the subject of a public hearing before the Commission or Zoning Board of Appeals. - a.
+- 1. Except as otherwise specified in Section XIV.F.5. below, a notice of hearing sign or signs shall be posted on any property which is the subject of a public hearing before the Planning and Zoning Commission or Zoning Board of Appeals. - a.
 A minimum of one such sign shall be posted facing each street on which the subject property has frontage.
 There shall be a minimum of two signs posted on corner and through lots, one facing each street.
-In those cases where the subject property does not have frontage on or is not otherwise readily visible from a street, the sign shall be posted in a location deemed suitable by the ZEO.
+In those cases where the subject property does not have frontage on or is not otherwise readily visible from a street, the sign shall be posted in a location deemed suitable by the ZEO. - b.

-- b.
 Such sign or signs shall be posted no more than five feet from the street line and shall be visible and readable from the street for the entire time of the required posting. - c.
 Such sign or signs shall be posted at least ten days before the public hearing and shall be removed within five days after completion of the hearing.
-It shall be the responsibility of the applicant to replace any signs removed prior to the hearing. - d.
+It shall be the responsibility of the applicant to replace any signs removed prior to the hearing.

+- d.
 Such sign or signs shall be prepared and posted by the applicant.
 The cost of the sign or signs shall be borne by the applicant. - 2.
-Signs posted on any property which is the subject of a zone change shall be a minimum size of four feet by five feet.
+Signs posted on any property which is the subject of a public hearing shall be a minimum size of 18 inches by 24 inches.
 Printed lettering shall be black on a yellow background.
-The wording and size of lettering shall be as follows:
+Capital letters shall be a minimum 1 inch in height.
+Lowercase letters shall be a minimum /4 inch in height. - 3.
+Signs posted on any property which is the subject of an application to come before the Planning and Zoning Commission shall contain the following test center justified on the sign: